 Meadows 8″ stone burr mill

-During the first pass through the mill, the groats are largely pulverized, but the detached hulls remain largely intact.
+During the first pass through the mill, the groats are largely pulverized, but the hulls come off in large flattened pieces.
 We use a circular vibratory sifter (Vorti-siv model RVM-15, MM Industries, Salem OH) with a 10-mesh screen to separate those hull fragments from the mix of finer particles.
 Hulls make up about 25 percent of the weight of the seeds.
-A subsequent sifting through a 50-mesh screen.
-By weight, this initial grind yields about 30 percent hulls, 20 percent grits, and 50 percent flour.
-Subsequent cycles through the mill and sifter reduce much of the grits to a darker and stronger-tasting flour.
-We package flour from the first break as our “pale” grade; flour from subsequent breaks are combined to produce our “dark” grade.
-The residue that won’t pass through the 50-mesh screen–containing some recognizable flecks of hull, but mostly small fragments of endosperm and bran–we package as “Tartary buckwheat Bran.”
+A subsequent sifting through a 50-mesh screen separates the pale flour, which comprises about 35-40 percent of the weight of whole seeds.
+The residue that won’t pass through this 50-mesh screen–containing some recognizably dark flecks of hull, but mostly small fragments of endosperm and bran–we package as “Tartary buckwheat Bran.”
 We previously marketed this material as “Grits,” because pieces of endosperm (true grits) were a major constituent.
 However, we revised our label because the term “grits” confused consumers who were seeking “groats”–dehulled whole kernels.

 Sifting hulls after grinding Tartary buckwheat seeds

 As the photos and description above indicate, ours is a very small-scale operation.
 Until we’ve established a clientele for our flour, we must invest in small equipment.
 Low-volume usually means labor-intensive.
 And when the small machinery is also old, repairs and maintenance consume more time.
 By comparison, below is a diagram of a “modern” steel-roll wheat milling operation (first published in 1952).
 We can’t offer a price competitive with highly-automated freight-train-scale agribusiness.
 Instead we can promise attention to detail–every step of the way, from planting the seed to sewing up the bag.